GLAD: Global-Local Aware Dynamic Mixture-of-Experts for Multi-Talker ASR: Our Method

 \subsection{Gating Router Design}

 In MTASR, speaker-related information is critical for distinguishing overlapping speech.
-As the raw speech signal contains rich speaker characteristics, we propose a global router that operates on original speech $X_{S} \in \mathbb{R}^{T \times d_{h}}$, where $T$ is the number of frames and $d_{h}$ is the feature dimension.
-Unlike local routers that rely on intermediate representations, the global router directly uses the original speech signal to compute expert weights, enabling speaker-aware routing based on global context and guiding experts to focus on speaker-specific content across time.
+As shallow acoustic features contain rich speaker characteristics, we propose a global encoder that operates on the speech features $X_{S} \in \mathbb{R}^{T \times d_{h}}$ extracted by the convolution frontend.
+Unlike local routers that rely on intermediate representations, the global router captures speaker-aware context from the shallow features.